 11.3.2.1 On focus

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 3.2.1 On Focus.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 3.2.1 On Focus.

-NOTE: Some compound documents and their user agents are designed to provide significantly different viewing and editing functionality depending upon what portion of the compound document is being interacted with (e.g. a presentation that contains an embedded spreadsheet, where the menusmenus and toolbars of the user agent change depending upon whether the user is interacting with the presentation content, or the embedded spreadsheet content).
-If the user uses a mechanism other than putting focus on that portion of the compound document with which they mean to interact (e.g. by a menumenu choice or special keyboard gesture), any resulting change of context would not be subject to this success criterion because it was not caused by a change of focus.
+Note: Some compound documents and their user agents are designed to provide significantly different viewing and editing functionality depending upon what portion of the compound document is being interacted with (e.g. a presentation that contains an embedded spreadsheet, where the menus and toolbars of the user agent change depending upon whether the user is interacting with the presentation content, or the embedded spreadsheet content).
+If the user uses a mechanism other than putting focus on that portion of the compound document with which they mean to interact (e.g. by a menu choice or special keyboard gesture), any resulting change of context would not be subject to this success criterion because it was not caused by a change of focus.

 11.3.2.2 On input

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, it non-web software shall satisfy the WCAG 2.2 Success Criterion 3.2.2 On Input.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 3.2.2 On Input.

-11.3.2.3 Void
+11.3.2.3 Consistent navigation (Void)

-NOTE: The related web page requirement for "Consistent navigation" applies to "Sets" of web pages.
-While consistency within software is desirable, "sets ofnon-web softwareuser interfacenon-web softwarenon-web softwareWCAG 2.2 3.2.4 "Consistent identification" software" in the same sense as "sets of web pages", are extremely rare and an equivalent is not included in this clause on software requirements.
+Note: WCAG 2.2 Success Criterion 3.2.3 "Consistent navigation" applies to "Sets" of web pages.
+While consistency within non-web software is desirable, "sets of non-web software" in the same sense as "sets of web pages", are extremely rare and an equivalent is not included in this clause on non-web software requirements.

+11.3.2.4 Consistent identification

+Where ICT is, or includes, non-web software that provides a user interface, components that have the same functionality within the non-web software program shall be identified consistently, except where not doing so is essential to the function of the non-web software.

+Note 1: Consistent does not mean identical, but that the characteristics of the identifiers (such as text and look) are as similar as practical to reflect the fact that they identify the same functionality.

+Note 2: This requirement is based on WCAG 2.2 3.2.4 "Consistent identification", but replacing the scope from a "set of web pages" to "a non-web software program", in order to make it more relevant for non-web software.

-11.3.2.4 Void
+11.3.2.5 Void

+11.3.2.6 Consistent help (Void)

-NOTE: The related web page requirement for "Consistent identification" applies to "Sets" of web pages.
-In software, the equivalent to "sets of web pages" would be "sets of software", but these are extremely rare and an equivalent is not included in this clause on software requirements.
+Note: WCAG 2.2 Success Criterion 3.2.6 for "Consistent help" applies to "Sets" of web pages.
+While consistency within non-web software is desirable, "sets of non-web software" in the same sense as "sets of web pages", are extremely rare and an equivalent is not included in this clause on non-web software requirements.

 11.3.3 Input assistance

 11.3.3.1 Error identification

-11.3.3.1.1 Error identification (open functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface and non-web softwarethat supports access to assistive technologies for screen reading, it shall satisfy the .

-11.3.3.1.2 Error Identification (closed functionality)

-Where ICT is non-web software that provides a user interface which is closed WCAG 2.2 Success Criterion 3.3.1 Error Identificationto assistive technologies for screen reading, it shall meet requirement 5.1.3.15 (Non-visual error identification).
+Where ICT is, or includes, non-web software that provides a user interface, and the non-web software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall satisfy the WCAG 2.2 Success Criterion 3.3.1 Error Identification.

 11.3.3.2 Labels or instructions

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 3.3.2 Labels or Instructions.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 3.3.2 Labels or Instructions.

 11.3.3.3 Error suggestion

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 3.3.3 Error Suggestion.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 3.3.3 Error Suggestion.

 11.3.3.4 Error prevention (legal, financial, data)